DIGGSml/def/README.md

 ## What is Diggs?

 Diggs, short for Data Interchange for Geotechnical and Geoenvironmental Specialists, is a standardized format for organizing and exchanging geotechnical data.
 It provides a structured framework for representing various aspects of geotechnical information, facilitating interoperability and data exchange between different software systems and organizations.
+NOTE: You can view the [DIGGS manual here](https://docs.google.com/document/d/1Md_GAfT6peEJmzWbWjA8zIMi2lFMa91y/export?format=pdf).

 ## About This Repository